 What types of franchises are best for introverts?

 When researching franchise opportunities, introverts (as well as anyone else) should take into account the ownership model, work environment, and/or degree of contact with clients and employees involved.
-For example, those who prefer to minimize in-person interactions could look for an “executive owner” or “semi-absentee owner” opportunity where they hire a manager to oversee and supervise the employees.
+For example, those who prefer to minimize in-person interactions could look for an “executive owner” or “manager-run” opportunity where they hire a manager to oversee and supervise the employees.

 The bottom line